ISVS-13 Seminar 2024:

 Certificates of Attendance (in-Person)cannot be issued to those who do not attend in-person.
 This means if only one person attended, and presented a paper with several authors, that person will receive the certificate of attendance and not all the authors listed in the paper.
 Similarly, those who present online will receive a 'certificate of presentation (online)'.
 Again, only those registered will have access to the seminar and thepresentation seession and will receive the certificate.
 If there are more authors to the paper and they do not register, they cannot be admitted to the seminar and will not receive any certificate to say that they presented the paper at the seminar.
 In otherwords, the certificates will correspond to the actual participation: either online or in-person.

-Seminar Tentative Schedule
+Final Seminar Schedule

 ISVS-13 Tentative Schedule